GregBuck/bbresearch_web/content/post/2020-06-01-c-e-dashboard.md

 2020 data on 6/22/2020.
 I have hidden the harvest dashboard until I can figure out a way to mask confidential numbers.

+6/23 update: on harvest tab, formatted date into YYYY-MM-DD and added commas to the numbers for easier reading.

 Link [here](https://rpubs.com/gbbuck/621138).